Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 In this case, Block0 with `wood.dds` and Block2 with `model.obj` were in previously updated archives, so we can reuse them from the previous upload.

-!!! tip "In our Skyrim 202X example that means saving the full 17.84 GiB of possible savings."
+!!! tip "In our Skyrim 202X example you would save the full 17.84 GiB!"

-    Which means storing less than half the storage we were previously storing on the CDN.
+    That's less than half the storage we were previously using on our CDN!

 #### Selective File Downloads